 Are there Timber Rattlesnakes at Tanglewood?

-Yes, usually from June through mid-September, we do haveTimber Rattlesnakes out and about.
+Rarely, from June through mid-September, we may haveTimber Rattlesnakes out and about.
 (So does Harris Hill.
 So does Steege Hill.
 So does the a great deal of land in the Twin Tiers in NY and PA.)
 If you’re hiking during those months - on our trails or someone else’s - please be cautious.
 The timber rattlesnake tends to hibernate between October and May but it's best to be alert and aware in the shoulder seasons of spring and fall too.
 For a safe visit with a live Timber Rattlesnake, please come view the one living on display in our Nature Center and Museum!

 Are they venomous (poisonous)?